zembutsu/docs.docker.jp/engine/reference/builder.rst

    user	0m 0.04s
    sys	0m 0.03s

-..
-Understand how CMD and ENTRYPOINT interact
+.. ### Understand how CMD and ENTRYPOINT interact

 .. _understand-how-cmd-and-entrypoint-interact:

-CMD と ENTRYPOINT がどのように作用するか学ぶ
+CMD と ENTRYPOINT の関連について
 ==================================================

 ..
 Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.
 There are few rules that describe their co-operation.